ozgeozge/sentiment-analysis-flask-api/README.md

 ## Preparation

-In order to train the model, movie reviews dataset in Python NLTK library will be used
+In order to train the model, movie reviews dataset in Python NLTK library is used.

-## Exploratory Data Analysis

-The jupyter notebook file `notebook-capstone-project.ipynb` contains exploratory data analysis.
-In addition, four machine learning models namely Linear SVC, Decision Tree, Random Forest and XGBoost models have been trained with hyper-parameter tuning.
-The best model with the highest weighted f-1 score has been selected for deployment.

 ## Model Training
-- The jupyter notebook file `train_sentiment_analysis` contains text processing and training steps.
+- The jupyter notebook file `train_sentiment_analysis.ipynb` contains text processing and training steps.
 - The trained model is saved as `sa_classifier.pickle` file which will be used in sentiment classification.

 ## Build and run locally